QuentinCody/catalysishub-mcp-server/README.md

 - **Flexible Query Support**: Execute complex queries with variables parameterization
 - **Error Handling**: Robust error reporting for API connectivity and query execution

+## License and Citation

+This project is available under the MIT License with an Academic Citation Requirement.
+This means you can freely use, modify, and distribute the code, but any academic or scientific publication that uses this software must provide appropriate attribution.

+### For academic/research use:
+If you use this software in a research project that leads to a publication, presentation, or report, you **must** cite this work according to the format provided in [CITATION.md](CITATION.md).

+### For commercial/non-academic use:
+Commercial and non-academic use follows the standard MIT License terms without the citation requirement.

+By using this software, you agree to these terms.
+See [LICENSE.md](LICENSE.md) for the complete license text.

 ## Implementation Details

 - **Server Configuration** (matches `claude_desktop_config.json`):